Guide to Growing Buckwheat – 9 Reasons to Love This Plant

 1. Planting buckwheat deters pests

-Scattered alongside newly sprouted vegetable seeds or starts, the buckwheat seeds quickly take root, reaching its 12-15″ height in just a couple of weeks.
+Scattered alongside newly sprouted vegetable seeds or starts, the buckwheat seeds quickly take root, reaching their 12-15″ height in just a couple of weeks.

 If I can prevent the night-flying moths that produce pickleworms from reaching the flowers, I might just have a shot at growing cucumbers and melons, too.